Canon EOS-C100 with Atomos’ Ninja2

 Sadly, the EVF is very small and the LCD looks ok but is not swiveling and the eye cup a bit too small but the EVF can be used as a last resort in very bright sunlight – possibly with an extra large eye cup.

-The C100 has a Canon EF mount that is compatible with EF and EF-S lenses.
-The C100 has a special EF-S mode which zooms in a bit to avoid vignetting on the smaller EF-S lenses.
-EF-S lenses has a multiplication factor of 1.5 on C100′s Super35 sensor and the glass of the lenses must be made more accurate since the camera only uses the central area of the lenses.
-The Super35 sensor has a size of 24.6 x 13.8mm and a resolution of 4206 x 2340 of which 3840 x 2160 are used for image processing and then internally downscaled to a razor sharp 1920×1080 which is the recording resolution internal on SDCard and external via HDMI.
+The C100 has a Canon EF mount that is compatible with EF-S lenses as usual with Canon DSLRs with APS-C sensor.
+EF-S lenses has a multiplication factor of 1.5 on C100’s Super35 sensor and the glass of the lenses must be made more accurate since the camera only uses the central area of the lenses.

 The EF-S lenses are almost perfect for the C100 because the Super35 sensor is only marginally larger (APS-C 1.7x, S35: 1.5x multiplication factor), only from a focal length of about 17mm a very subtle vignetting is visible at the corners but a new feature of the C100 provides remedy.